Axiom-Cyber/Hyperbolic/README.md

       3. `secrets.token_urlsafe(24)` - generate token
       4. Use output as secret key
 6. Run the Flask server from the project root with the command command `python run.py`

-### Client

-Prerequisites:

-- Install node.js
-- Install NPM

-Installation:

-1. `cd` to the `client` directory
-2. Run `npm install` to install the needed NPM packages
-3. Run the Vue server from the client directory with the command `npm run serve`